fahimshahariar1/heart-disease-classification/README.md

 No we have our data split into training and test sets.
 It's time to build a machine learning model.
 We will train it find the patterns on the training set then we will test it use the patterns on test set

+We are going to use 3 models to do the prediction
+1. Logistic Regression
+2. K-nearest Neighbour
+3. Random Forest Clasifier